texfaq/texfaq.github.io/FAQ-noroom.md

 ---
-title: No room for a new ''_thing_''
+title: No room for a new "_thing_"
 category: errors
 permalink: /FAQ-noroom
 redirect_from: /FAQ-usepictex